SONM [old] Price Down 22.6% Over Last Week (SNM)

 Buying and Selling SONM [old]

-It is usually not possible to buy alternative cryptocurrencies such as SONM [old] directly using U.S. dollars.
-Investors seeking to trade SONM [old] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as SONM [old] directly using US dollars.
+Investors seeking to trade SONM [old] should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONM [old] using one of the aforementioned exchanges.

 Receive News & Updates for SONM [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.